Thoriso-Khutswane/cybersecurity-risk-dashboard/README.md

 - Filter by Business Unit:

 ![bar plot](https://github.com/Thoriso-Khutswane/PrivateImagesForAllRepos/blob/main/FilterBuBusinessUnit.png)

 You can filter based on the business units which are finance, health, marketing and IT.

 N.B Keep in mind that this model can always be enhanced based on user feedback, meaning it can be designed in way that suits the stakeholders and non-techinical individuals.

 ### Dashboard Automation (Power BI Services, Scheduled Refreshes & Gateways)

+- Creating a workspace: